tokenly/tokenly-wp-plugin/README.md

 ## Installation

 1. Clone the repository from the /plugins directory.
+2. Run `npm install` within the plugin's directory once to install the JavaScript dependencies.
+3. Run `npm run build` or `npm run start` to build the JavaScript files.
-2. Run `composer install` within the plugin's directory once to install the dependencies.
+4. Run `composer install` within the plugin's directory once to install the PHP dependencies.
-3. Activate the WordPress plugin.
+5. Activate the WordPress plugin.
-4. Follow the instructions on the Tokenly > Settings page.
+6. Follow the instructions on the Tokenly > Settings page.

 If it is not working, make sure your permalink rewrite rules cache is flushed.